 - Would like to study with a group of students who will work together and support one another throughout the program

 - Need flexible learning options

-Why an NLU Elementary Education Degree with Type 3 Certification
+Why for an NLU Elementary Education Degree

 NLU has a long-standing reputation for its education and teacher training programs, and is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 Since 1886, we've trained thousands of Chicago-area teachers, and continue to graduate the majority of Illinois' Golden Apple Award winners—one of the most prestigious teacher honors in the state.
 Our instructors bring both academic skills and practical experience to the classroom, offering the best in elementary education.
 As a result, we're well known for preparing educators who can meet the demands of today’s diverse classrooms and become leaders in the education profession.

 What You Will Learn